mysticatea/eslint-plugin-node/docs/rules/process-exit-as-throw.md

 **Experimental:** This rule is an experimental thing.
 This may be changed without major bump in future.

-**Note:** This rule is not working on ESLint v1 because v1 doesn't support code path analysis.

 ## Rule Details

 ```js